Why a Strong Design Brief Is Crucial for Project Success

 Source: Towfiqu barbhuiya on Unsplash

-In any format, the deliverables hint in some way at what design choices and parameters the designer or design agency needs to work within for your newly defined project.
-It would be unfortunate for the designers to spend several hours preparing print files for them only to determine that they required their web designs.
+In any structure, the deliverables hint at the design parameters the designer or design agency should follow for the project.
+It would be a pity for the designers to spend hours preparing print files only to find out they needed web design.

-In the same way, it would be problematic to assume you loved the design when, in fact, there are fundamental implementation files that are missing.
-In either case, these problems can be avoided once both parties clearly understand the inclusion and exclusion in the design brief.
+It would also be very problematic to presume you loved the design when, in fact, the fundamental working files that are needed to implement it are absent.
+These problems can easily be avoided when both parties agree on what the design brief should include and exclude.

 Step 5: Include a 'Big Picture' Idea of how the Ideal Design Would Look

-You may think of it like a producer humming a melody to cue a recording artist.
-You have clear resemblances in your mind.
-The designer knows how to get it out of your head.
+You can think of it like a producer humming a tune to guide a singing artist.
+You have distinct images in your mind.
+The designer knows how to bring it to life.

 Source: Mark Fletcher-Brown on Unsplash